nodejs/node/GOVERNANCE.md

 and valuable contributions across the Node.js organization to become a new Collaborator.

-To nominate a new collaborator, open an issue in the [nodejs/node][] repository, with a summary of the nominee's contributions, including but not limited to:
+To nominate a new Collaborator, open an issue in the [nodejs/node][] repository, with a summary of the nominee's contributions, for example:

 * Commits in the [nodejs/node][] repository.
   * Can be shown using the link